The Stitch is Right Blanket Game 2.0 is the latest version of our first Stitch is Right Game back a few years ago.

 1st row: (RS) 1 sc 2nd ch from hook.
 1 sc in each ch to the end.
 Turn.
 Mark this row as your right side for future reference.

 It is very possible that you can spin the same section again and colour again.
-If you don’t like the option, spin again, no one is watching you.
+If you don’t like the option, spin again, and no one will be watching you.

 About These Stitch Combos